Pipeline & Business Development: Follow These Steps to Grow Sales!

 - Review new leads that came in since the prior meeting and determine which are qualified leads.
 This meeting will help you discover the quality of your pipeline.

 - Know and analyze your conversion rate

 - What is the average length of open leads, and what can be done to close them faster?

 - Is there enough business in your pipeline to sustain both your current and future cash position?

 - Marketing and advertising plans

-When the meeting is done, you need to figure out the actions that need to be taken to expand and increase your pipeline.
+When the meeting is done, you need to wrap it up and figure out the actions needed to be taken to expand and increase your pipeline.

-The pipeline meeting should be attended by, depending on your company size: Owner, Sales Director, Sales Team, Marketing Representative, and bookkeeper.
+Depending on your company size, the pipeline meeting should be attended by, owner, sales director, sales team, marketing representative, and bookkeeper.
 The meeting should take place even if your company is very small and you’re just getting started.
 If you are a solopreneur, the meeting would be by yourself.
 You should block out time to focus on sales.
 If it’s difficult for you to do it by yourself, you can do it with a friend or your spouse.

 At Oberlander & Co, we help our clients facilitate the pipeline meeting as part of our Virtual CFO services.
-If this is something you struggle with and would like our assistance, please reach out to us here.
+If this is something you struggle with and would like our assistance with, please reach out to us here.